 Ms. Wilson, consulting psychotherapis, is currently a member of the Comprehensive Psychiatric Associates in Wellesley and has over 15 years experience working with adolescents, families.
-Ms. Wilson trained at the School of American Ballet and danced professionally with the Pacific Northwest Ballet.
+Ms. Wilson trained at School of American Ballet and danced professionally with Pacific Northwest Ballet.
 She has a deep understanding of the unique needs of dancers.

 Ms. Wilson may be reached at: email@example.com

 Ballet is an athletic pursuit and the body needs the best support possible.
 Here are a few ideas to help your child have the most beneficial training experience:

 Ensure your child has eaten a snack before class.
 Foods such as fruits, vegetables, yogurt and nuts are a great way to fuel your child’s active body.
 Sleep is very important and allows the muscles to relax overnight, so mind that your child goes to bed on time.

 As well as physical education at school, stay active by swimming, walking and bike riding.